“Why is my ecommerce site not making money?”

 No Deals, Discounts, or Promo Codes

-If you’re having trouble breaking out of the rut of 2016, opening 2017 with a killer sale is a great way to drum up some quick attention and get the year started off right.
+If you’re having trouble breaking out of the rut, opening this year with a killer sale is a great way to drum up some quick attention and get the year started off right.

 The numbers don’t lie: 71% of customers say incentives have influenced their decision to buy.
 54% will return to abandoned shopping carts if they see the price has dropped.
 68% say coupons on the first purchase would make them a loyal customer.

-Percent-off discounts, exclusive social media flash sales, email coupons, and even meatspace mailers are awesome ways to deliver attractive discounts to your customers.
-Whatever venue you choose, make sure it’s one your customers use.
+Percent-off discounts, exclusive social media flash sales, email coupons, and even mailers are awesome ways to deliver attractive discounts to your customers.
+Whatever type of promotion you choose, make sure it’s one your customers use.

 Not Enough Product Diversity